14Richa/Pragmatic-programmer/README.md

 8. Trace the control flow programmatically
 9. Question everything - if the bug seems impossible, check your assumptions

-#### CHAPTER-3
+#### CHAPTER-4
 ###### You can't write Perfect Software
 Andrew Hunt writes that no one in the recent history of computing has ever written a piece of perfect software.
 Pragmatic Programmers don't trust their code , either.
-He adds that s correct program is one that does no more and no less than it claims to do.
-Use:
+He adds that  correct software program is one that does no more and no less than it claims to do; and emphasis to use:
 1. Preconditions
 2. Postconditions
 3. Invariants
 He pens down - "Write `lazy` code: be strict in what you will accept before you begin, and promise as little as possible in return".
-He further talks about `Data Base Computing` and how we can enymerate the design time by following these steps:
+He further talks about `Data Base Computing` and how we can enumerate the design time by following these steps:
 1. what the input domain range is
 2. what the boundary conditions are
 3. what the routine promises to deliver (and what it doesn't)